2014 Race Weekend Schedule of Events

 The post race area will be at the old skate park next to the finish line.

-The DoubleTree by Hilton Cleveland Downtown- Lakeside is this year's official host hotel!
-Located just a short distance to the start of the race, it is the perfect place for athletes, friends, and family to stay during race weekend!
-Click here to reserve your room at a special Cleveland Triathlon Price.
+The DoubleTree by Hilton Cleveland Downtown, 1111 Lakeside Avenue, is once again this year's official host hotel!
+Overlooking the shores of Lake Erie, it's the site of our Saturday Expo and packet pickeup and is located just a short walk to the start of the race.
+It's the perfect place for athletes, friends, and family to stay during race weekend!
+Click here to reserve your room at a special 2014 Cleveland Triathlon price.

 Rules and Regulations